kellyluo25/recollectives/_posts/2020-03-29-these-streets-will-make-you-feel-brand-new.md

 ---
 layout: post
-title: every time I describe a city I am saying something about (new york)
+title: 'every time i describe a city, i am saying something about (new york)'
 slug: these streets will make you feel brand new
 date: 2020-03-23T23:20:24.643Z
 categories: